Scezaquer/dubious-programming-language/README.md

 ## Namespaces

 Namespaces lets you avoid conflicts when compartemetalizing code.
-This should be clearer with an example.
-Assume you have two libraries, each of which implements it's own `add` method.
+The point should be clear with an example: Assume you have two libraries, each of which implements it's own `add` method.
 Without namespaces, including both will lead to a conflict since `add` is defined twice, which is not allowed and will cause a compilation error.